 No, Preganerve works in different ways for different diseases.
 In epilepsy, it stops seizures by reducing the abnormal electrical activity in the brain.
 In nerve pain, it blocks pain messages travelling from brain to spine.

 Q. I have been prescribed Preganerve for pain due to shingles.
 When can I expect relief from pain?

 For Preganerve to work, the medicine requires time.
 It may require a few weeks to see full benefits.
 However, people have felt relief from pain after a week of starting Preganerve.

 Q. How long do I need to take Preganerve?

 Duration for the use of Preganerve depends on the condition for which you are taking this medicine.
 If you are taking it for epilepsy, which if controlled by Preganerve, you may have to continue it for years.
-If you are taking it for pain or anxiety, it is likely that once your symptoms have gone you will have to continue taking it for several months to ensure stopping the problem from coming back.
+If you are taking it for pain, it is likely that once your symptoms have gone you will have to continue taking it for several months to ensure stopping the problem from coming back.

 Q. Is it necessary to continue taking Preganerve even if I feel fine?

 Even if you feel fine, you should not stop Preganerve.
 If you are taking it for epilepsy and suddenly stop its consumption, you may have seizures that will not stop.
 If you are taking it for any other reason you may experience anxiety, difficulty in sleeping, feeling sick, pain, and sweating.
 These can be prevented if dose of Preganerve is reduced gradually.